vivek-2567/Rock-Vs-Mine-Detection/README.md

 # Rock-Vs-Mine-Detection

-The Project is deployed at https://rockvsmine.herokuapp.com and https://rockvsmine-vivek2567.streamlit.app/
+The Project is deployed at https://rockvsmine-vivek2567.streamlit.app/

 The model made in this project can detect whether a object is a Rock or a Mine.